ethanguin/startup/README.md

 - ping the connections every 10 seconds (copy/paste from chat function)
 - update the main javascript to communicate with web sockets

+React
+- Pretty simple and very useful.
+It's nice to have javascript be across the whole application instead of on just one page

 ```
 ### Blake's Notes:
 ```